maxhoesel-ansible/ansible-collection-pterodactyl/README.md

 ### Dependencies

 - A recent version of ansible.
 We test against the current and the previous major release
-- Python 3.7 or newer on remote hosts and the controller
+- Python 3.9 or newer on remote hosts

 ### Install via ansible-galaxy